An easy, homemade steak fries recipe featuring simple instructions for how to cut and roast them to crispy perfection! Perfect for weeknight dinners!

 There are two important qualifiers you should know for roasting: (1) you’re cooking at a high temperature and (2) air should be able to circulate all around the item at hand.
 More specifically, air needs to be able to circulate in between the steak fries on the pan.

 If you cram them all together, they will steam rather than roast.
-Steaming steak fries will not produce a crispy, crunchy exterior.
+As you can imagine, steaming the potatoes will not produce a crispy, crunchy exterior.

 If you can’t spread your fries across the pan with space in between, just bite the bullet and pull out a second sheet pan.
 Trust me, it’s worth it.